 Here Total Recall is inevitably remade, as almost every successful work from that era has been.
 The remake has been placed in the hands of Len Wiseman, who previously made Underworld (2003), which spawned the successful franchise, and directed its sequel Underworld: Evolution (2006), followed by Live Free or Die Hard (2007).
 Underworld, which also starred Kate Beckinsale who became Mrs Wiseman shortly after, was a film of slick poses.
 Alas, Underworld: Evolution and Live Free or Die Hard revealed Len Wiseman as a director who has become infatuated with overblown special effects, frequently at the expense of story or credibility.
 The choice of Wiseman as director did not exactly spell much promise for Total Recall you can see from his resume that his focus is on action and special effects, which is precisely what wrecked Total Recall 1990.
-The script has been placed in the hands of Kurt Wimmer, the writer of Sphere (1998), The Thomas Crown Affair (1999), Law Abiding Citizen (2009), Salt (2010) and the remake of Point Break (2015), as well as director of Equilibrium (2002) and Ultraviolet (2006) and Mark Bomback, who has written works like Godsend (2004), Live Free or Die Hard, Race to Witch Mountain (2009), Unstoppable (2010) and The Wolverine (2013), Dawn of the Planet of the Apes (2014) and War of the Planet of the Apes (2017).
+The script has been placed in the hands of Kurt Wimmer, the writer of Sphere (1998), The Thomas Crown Affair (1999), Law Abiding Citizen (2009), Salt (2010) and the remake of Point Break (2015), as well as director of Equilibrium (2002) and Ultraviolet (2006) and Mark Bomback, who has written works like Godsend (2004), Live Free or Die Hard, Race to Witch Mountain (2009), Unstoppable (2010), The Wolverine (2013), Dawn of the Planet of the Apes (2014) and War of the Planet of the Apes (2017).

 It is not often that a remake that gets the opportunity to work over a bad film almost all remakes are logically of original films that were well-liked and successful.
 In this regard, Total Recall 1990 gives ample room for any remake to improve.
 Mark Bomback and Kurt Wimmer conduct a number of changes.
 The most substantial of these is that they have eliminated Mars as a location.
 In its place, they set everything on Earth and create a scenario where the world is divided into two locations the United Federation of Britain and The Colony, which comprises Australia.
 There is also now much action set around a high-speed tube train that travels the tunnel that separates the two.
 I dont think these changes particularly improve or detract from the story in any way.
 The remake gets in a certain amount of fanservice there is an appearance from the three-breasted hooker, while Colin Farrell is briefly offered a Mars adventure as one of the scenarios when he goes to Rekall.
 On the other hand, the remake does miscue some of the classic scenes from the original.
 The scene where Arnold Schwarzenegger passes through customs in disguise as a big-bodied lady, only to be sprung is replayed here with a different disguise and far less effect (the disguises are now holographic and employed regularly throughout).
 Some of the cuter, well-remembered touches from the original such as the Johnny Cabs and the secretary who sits electronically changing the colour of her fingernails are missing.
 The other complaint might be that the remake never creates something as epical to go out on as the scientifically preposterous scene where Arnold Schwarzenegger manages to terraform Marss atmosphere in about five minutes flat.
 There are some scenes with Colin Farrell and Bryan Cranston fighting and a number of things blown up, signalling the saving of the world and freedom from oppression but the original still held something more epical, even if this version is operating with two decades of improvement in terms of special effects.